 The CBL International Law programme at Oriel College Oxford is a 2 to 10 week academic summer programme giving students the opportunity to study abroad in Oxford (UK).

-This outstanding summer school offers delegates to participate in seminars and tutorials to learn more about International Business Law, International Taxation, Intellectual Property Rights, UK Contract Law, European Business Law, and other cutting-edge law disciplines.
+This outstanding summer school offer delegates the chance to participate in seminars and tutorials to learn more about International Business Law, International Taxation, Intellectual Property Rights, UK Contract Law, European Business Law, and other cutting-edge law disciplines.

 Additionally participates can attend optional PPE courses, which are a great combination of Philosophy, Politics, and Economics.